Easy Fluffy Pancakes Recipe from Scratch

 - Flour: Use all-purpose flour or whole wheat.
 A combination of the both is nice, too.

 - Sugar: We use granulated sugar, but you could experiment with brown sugar.
-Brown sugar will make the pancakes a little more moist.
+Brown sugar will make the pancakes a little moister.

-- Salt: We like to use 3/4 teaspoon of coarse salt.
+- Salt: We like to use 3/4 teaspoon of coarse salt (or 1/2 teaspoon of fine salt).
 It balances the sugar nicely and brings out lots of flavor in the pancakes.
+If you are using salted butter, you may want to reduce this.

 The Wet Ingredients

-- Melted Butter: You can’t beat the taste of butter for this, but we’ve found that melted coconut oil is really tasty.
+- Melted Butter: You can’t beat the taste of butter for this, but we’ve found that melted coconut oil is delicious.
+We use unsalted butter, but salted butter will work as a substitute.
+If you do use salted butter, you might want to reduce the amount of salt called for in the recipe below.

 - One Egg: The egg adds structure and helps with how light and fluffy the pancakes become.